<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1776507535977856&amp;ev=PageView&amp;noscript=1">

 Portland Design Build Remodeling Blog

-Planning a Master Bathroom Remodel?
+Planning a Primary Bathroom Remodel?
 Establish These 8 Things First

 Posted by Lane Cooper on Jun 2, 2020 1:32:00 PM

-Taking the plunge, so to speak, into remodeling the master bathroom in your Portland home?
+Taking the plunge, so to speak, into remodeling the primary bathroom in your Portland home?
 Make sure you’ve thought through these eight major considerations.

-1. What’s wrong with your existing master bath, and what do you want out of your new room?
+1. What’s wrong with your existing primary bath, and what do you want out of your new room?

 Is your bathroom too cramped?
 Are the fixtures old and failing, or just dated-looking?
 In your new space, do you just want a utilitarian bath with updated fixtures, or are you looking to expand the uses to include lounging, visiting, and entertainment?